-‘Wonder Woman’ Is The Best DC Comics Movie In Years — & The Difference Could Be Its Female Star & Director
+‘Wonder Woman’ Is The Best DC Comics Movie In Years & Here's Why

 The past several years have been rough, critically speaking, for DC Comics live-action films.
 Though they bring in serious bank (Batman V Superman took home a whopping $873 million worldwide) some critics argue they are worth a lot less (the same film received a 28 percent Rotten Tomatoes score).
 Nevertheless, DC and Warner Bros. continue to chug along, churning out more movies (like Suicide Squad, which brought in $745 million globally and earned a 25 percent Rotten rating) that frustrate critics.
 So with the upcoming release of Wonder Woman — directed not by Zach Snyder or David Ayer — but by newcomer Patty Jenkins, it raises the question: Can this film break the DC Extended Universe out of their critical rut?
 And luckily for everyone involved, it sure as hell might.
 Because in my estimation, Wonder Woman is the best DC Comics live-action film since Christopher Nolan's Batman franchise.